pubnub/pubnub-mcp-server/resources/sdk_docs/php_access-manager.md

 # Access Manager v3 API for PHP SDK

-Access Manager v3 lets your server (initialized with a Secret Key) grant time-limited tokens with embedded permissions for PubNub resources:
+Access Manager v3 issues time-limited tokens with embedded permissions to specific PubNub resources.
+Tokens can:
-- Resources: Channels, ChannelGroups, Uuids (user metadata)
+- Grant access for a defined TTL (minutes).
-- Scope: specific resources or RegEx patterns
+- Target resources by lists or RegEx patterns.
-- Single request can mix permissions across multiple resources
+- Include per-resource permission levels in a single request.
-- Optional authorizedUuid locks token usage to a single UUID
+- Optionally lock usage to a single authorizedUuid.

-- Unauthorized or invalid token requests return 403
+Resources:
+- Channels
+- ChannelGroups
+- Uuids (App Context user metadata)

+Requires:
+- Access Manager add-on enabled on the keyset.
+- Server-side use with Secret Key (for grant/revoke).

-For full concepts, see Manage Permissions with Access Manager v3.
+For permissions mapping and concepts, see Manage Permissions with Access Manager v3.

 ## Grant token

-Requires Access Manager add-on (enable in Admin Portal).
-Requires Secret Key authentication (initialize the SDK with a Secret Key).

-The grantToken() method issues a token with:
-- ttl (minutes, required; min 1, max 43,200)
-- optional authorizedUuid (restrict token to a single client UUID)
-- permissions for Channels, ChannelGroups, Uuids (as explicit resources or RegEx patterns)

-Permissions by resource type:
-- Channels: read, write, get, manage, update, join, delete
-- ChannelGroups: read, manage
-- Uuids: get, update, delete

-Use patterns for RegEx-based permissions.
-Meta accepts only scalar values.

-You must specify permissions for at least one of: Uuid, Channel, ChannelGroup (resources or patterns).
+Generates a signed token with TTL, optional authorizedUuid, and permissions for resources and/or patterns.
+Unauthorized/invalid usage returns 403.
+TTL is required, min 1, max 43,200 minutes (30 days).
+Patterns allow assigning permissions via RegEx. authorizedUuid restricts token to a single client UUID.

 ### Method(s)